The Mediobanca Group’s firm commitment

 The Group has set itself sustainability targets as part of the 2019-23 Strategic Plan, with the intention of contributing to the achievement of 6 of the 17 macro objectives described by the Sustainable Development Goals.
 The Group has also agreed to and signed the 10 Global Compact principles.

-As part of its client portfolio management and investment advisory services policies and processes, Mediobanca Private Banking uses a system for monitoring investment funds’ and issuers’ sustainability factors, in order to identify the instruments that have unsatisfactory ESG levels or that operate in sectors considered too controversial under the Group's Sustainability Policies.
+As part of its client individual portfolio management and investment advisory services policies and processes, Mediobanca Private Banking uses a system for monitoring investment funds’ and issuers’ sustainability factors, in order to identify the instruments that have unsatisfactory ESG levels or that operate in sectors considered too controversial under the Group's Sustainability Policies.

 These assessments are carried out based on ESG ratings provided by specialist external info-providers, where available, or through proprietary methods for issuers and funds for which no ESG rating is available.